Package Torello.Java.ReadOnly

 public E get(int index)

-Returns the element at the specified position in thisVector
+Returns the element at the specified position in thisVector.- Specified by:

 - object at the specified index